The Rookery, Nantwich: Description

 The Rookery is a large detached Georgian building of two storeys, in red brick with stone dressings under a tiled roof.
 The front façade faces Millstone Lane and is set well back from the street behind a brick wall.
 This face has two projecting end wings, with decorative stone quoins at each corner.
 The main central doorway is flanked by paired Roman Doric columns and has a fanlight and curved pediment above.
 Two large three-light sash windows to the ground floor and three similar windows to the first floor all have wooden pilasters; the main doorway is also flanked by single-light windows.
 On the interior, the main staircase is described as "good" by English Heritage.

 The existing building incorporates an earlier timber-framed house at the rear, which probably originally had a central hall and flanking wings.
 Local historian Jeremy Lake has dated the roof timbers as late 16th or early 17th century.

-In 2015, after many years of neglect, The Rookery was acquired by local developer ISL who restored the building in line with its Grade II status.
-The works included underpinning to include a new waterproof structural floor, damp proofing, a roof renovation and strengthening with insulation, roof valleys were replaced with lead, a new internal structural timber frame and insulation.
-The building was completely repointed and missing bricks were replaced with new hand-made Cheshire bricks, the sash windows were renovated with new mechanisms and new hand-made casements and fitted with toughened glazing.
-As part of the renovation, The Rookery was converted into five apartments.
+After many years of neglect, The Rookery was acquired by a local developer in 2015, who restored the building and converted it into five apartments.